SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 Q3.
 Why do you use static variables for the program and buffer?
 Isn't that like, unclean?
 A3.
 I use static variables to cache the memory inside the app before it was closed.
 - Explanation: It's obvious.
 Look in a class on the "structures" package.
+Q4.
+My game won't open when compiling with `-D FV_PROFILE`.
+What should I do?
+A4.
+This is a normal issue I've experienced, so for now, you can delete the `haxe` and `obj` folders and try again.